-Fill to the bottom of the filler neck insert (approximately 6-1/2 gallons at the beginning of each operating day.
+Fill to the bottom of the filler neck insert (approximately 6-1/2 gallons on SPZ52/61 indicating Full (F) on the fuel gauge) at the beginning of each operating day.
 See Figure 7-6.
 Do not overfill.
 Use clean, fresh unleaded gasoline with a minimum octane rating of 87 and a maximum of 10% Ethanol.